marching band

 “Getting out of the rut” no longer works with teens Read More »

-It was about 1:30 AM when we arrived back to Huntington.
+I did, and it was 1:30 AM when we arrived back to Huntington.
+My plan was to sleep for an hour and then take off for Covington.
 It was about 2:00 AM when brother called again to say, “She’s gone.”
 I wouldn’t have made it even if I had kept driving — and probably not even if I had immediately left the competition.
-I am at peace with my decision.

 She was buried on my birthday three days later.